Skip to content

 Loss & Training

-• SMPL-X reconstruction and joint geometric optimization are first performed to obtain the personalized head model.
+• Initial SMPL-X reconstruction followed by joint geometric optimization to obtain personalized head models.

 • The expression transfer module is frozen before training the diffusion model.